Grammar Quiz

 Noun Clause Definition and Function

-Definition of a Noun Clause
+Definition of a Noun Clause with Examples

-A group of words with their own subject and verb and function as a noun in a sentence is called a noun clause.
-A noun clause function or fill the same slot as a noun or pronoun in a sentence.
-It is a type of dependent clause; therefore, it usually begins with words such as who, why, where, etc., which is called subordinating word.
-The noun clause can be created by adding words to a noun or a pronoun that contains a subject and verb.
+A noun clause is a group of words with their own subject and verb and function as a noun in a sentence.
+A noun clause functions or fills the same slot as a noun or pronoun in a sentence.
+It is a type of dependent clause; therefore, it usually begins with words such as who, why, where, etc., which is called a subordinating word.
+The noun clause can be created by adding words to a noun or a pronoun that contains a subject and a verb.
 For examples

-Pronoun: I don’t know that.
+• Pronoun: I don’t know that.

-Noun Clause: I don’t know that she was at home last night.
+• Noun Clause: I don’t know that she was at home last night.

-Pronoun: It was too difficult.
+• Pronoun: It was too difficult.

-Noun Clause: The paper we attempted yesterday was too tricky.
+• Noun Clause: The paper we attempted yesterday was too tricky.

-Noun: We will give the money to David.
+• Noun: We will give the money to David.

-How Do You Begin a Noun Clause?
+How do you Begin a Noun Clause?

 We begin a noun clause using an introductory word called a noun clause marker.
 We usually add these words to the front of a clause that can’t stand alone, i.e., an independent clause to create a subordinate noun clause.
+The noun clause marker includes the words thatif, and whether.
+Question words such as when, howwhatwhere, and why.
+Relative pronouns such as whom.
+Other words such as howeverwhoeverwhateverwhoever, wheneverwhereverwhichever

 We get a noun clause when we add any of these words to the front of an independent clause.
 Keep this formula for a noun clause in mind.

-Introductory Word + Independent Clause = Noun Clause
+Introductory Word + Independent clause = Noun Clause

 For example, take this independent clause: the man was recognized by her.